 Teacher Teaches: Applications.

-After the teacher has taught students about particular RiNA projects to overcome harms in STSE relationships, students should be asked to evaluate ASK that have been presented – in activities that are somewhat more student-directed and open-ended.
+After the teacher has taught students about particular RiNA projects to overcome harms in STSE relationships, students should be asked to evaluate such taught ASK – in activities that are somewhat more student-directed and open-ended.
 A good example of such an evaluative activity is to engage students in one or more STSE-RiNA case methods – following, perhaps, the general model at right, which combines lower through higher order instructions & questions to get students to learn about an issue like those regarding cell phones (refer to full example, here).

 To deepen students’ expertise, confidence and motivation for them, students should be asked to develop and implement practice RiNA projects to address harms they determine in STSE relationships — obtaining help from the teacher, as needed.
-The teacher may provide students with an assignment sheet (e.g., here) that provides deadlines and mark values for particular stages of a RiNA project.
-Although such practice projects should be mainly student-directed & open-ended, teachers often need to provide some students with ideas, prompts, suggestions upon request, etc. Students may, for instance, be given a set of STSE issues from which to choose projects.
-Also, the teacher may provide a series of supplementary lessons and student activities to help students develop expertise and confidence for different aspects of science inquiry, technology design, reporting and civic actions.
-Given possible harmful outcomes of experiments, teaching how to design and conduct correlational studies – e.g., via the lessons here – is very important.
+The teacher may provide students with an assignment sheet (e.g., here), with deadlines and mark values for stages of a RiNA project.
+Although such practice projects should be mainly student-directed & open-ended, teachers may need to provide some students with ideas, prompts, suggestions upon request, etc. Students may, for instance, be given a set of possible STSE issues.
+The teacher also may provide a series of lessons and student activities to help students develop expertise and confidence for different science, technology & communication skills, such as concepts of evidence, science inquiry, technology design, reporting and civic actions.
+A good starting point would help in library use, as depicted in the first video at right/below.
+Given possible harmful effects of experiments, teaching about correlational studies – e.g., via the lessons here – is very important.

 Student-led RiNA Projects

 Eventually, after one or more sets of 3-phase lessons and activities like those above, the teacher may feel students are ready to self-direct (SD/OE) RiNA projects to address STSE problems of their interest/concern.
 Although students’ self-directed RiNA projects cannot, of course, be entirely predicted, some examples of such projects – such as that in the video at right – may help teachers to imagine possibilities.
-Such independent RiNA projects are, of course, the ultimate goal of STEPWISE – hopefully helping students to become critical and civically active community members aimed at increasing wellbeing for individuals, societies & environments.
+Such independent RiNA projects are the ultimate goal of STEPWISE – hopefully helping students to become critical and civically active community members aimed at increasing wellbeing of individuals, societies & environments.